ShootMe/BabaIsYouEditor/README.md

   - Run and enjoy

 ## Change Log
+  - 1.2.7
+    - Features
+	  - Added a simple rule parser that will hopefully show the words proper active/inactive colors

   - 1.2.6
     - Fixes
 	  - Fixed object editor window size when choosing a new object/image